DIY with Concrete… it’s my latest obsession.

 I am enjoying it as a little jewelry tray 🙂

 I had so much fun working with concrete, my head is swimming with ideas.
-I have at least two more awesome projects coming soon… make sure you sign up for my newsletter up on the top bar or follow me on Facebook, Instagram or twitter so you don’t miss them!
+I have at least two more awesome projects coming soon… make sure you sign up for my newsletter or follow me on Facebook, Instagram or twitter so you don’t miss them!

 Don’t you just love easy and fun crafts that create a pretty product at the end?
 I do!
 Check out my 5 minutes DIY marbled vase –